notqmail/notqmail.org/References.md

-We're collecting (and perhaps semi-organizing) code and documents relevant to the design, implementation, and use of notqmail.
+Code and documents relevant to the design, implementation, and use of notqmail.

 ## Papers